Returning home to Ireland to retire

 If you have worked in the UK and have gaps in your National Insurance record, you can pay voluntary contributions to help you qualify for the UK state pension.

-You have until 31 July 2023 to pay voluntary contributions to make up for gaps between 2006 and 2016.
-After this date, you will only be able to pay contributions to cover the previous 6 years.
+You have until 5 April 2025 to pay voluntary contributions to make up for gaps since 2006.
+After 5 April 2025, you will only be able to pay contributions to cover the previous 6 years.